huaple/Network-Attack-Detection-ML-Algorithms/README.md

 The details of the UNSW-NB15 data set as used in this project are detailed in the following papers:

 Moustafa, Nour, and Jill Slay.
-"UNSW-NB15: a comprehensive data set for network intrusion detection systems (UNSW-NB15 network data set)."Military Communications and Information Systems Conference (MilCIS), 2
+"UNSW-NB15: a comprehensive data set for network intrusion detection systems (UNSW-NB15 network data set)."Military Communications and Information Systems Conference (MilCIS), 2015.
+IEEE, 2015.
+Moustafa